Distributional outcome regression via quantile functions and its application to modelling continuously monitored heart rate and physical activity: Introduction

 In parallel, there has been a substantial work on developing models with distributional outcome and scalar predictors. \cite{yang2020quantile} developed a quantile function-on-scalar (QFOSR) regression model, where subject-specific quantile functions of data were modelled via scalar predictors of interest using a function-on-scalar regression approach \citep{Ramsay05functionaldata}, which make use of data-driven basis functions called quantlets.
 One limitation of the approach is a no guarantee of underlying monotonicity of the predicted quantile functions.
 To address this, \cite{yang2020random} extended this approach using I-splines \citep{ramsay1988monotone} or Beta CDFs which enforce monotonicity at the estimation step.
 One important limitation of this approach is enforcement of jointly monotone (non-decreasing) regression structure via enforcement of monotonicity on each individual functional regression coefficients.
 As it will be shown in BLSA Actiheart data, this assumption is too restrictive for two of our scalar predictors (age and gender).

-Distribution-on-distribution regression models when both outcome and predictors are distributions have been studied by \cite{verde2010ordinary,irpino2013metric,chen2021wasserstein,ghodrati2021distribution,pegoraro2022projected}.
-These models aim to understand the association between distributions within a pre-specified, often linear, regression structure. \cite{verde2010ordinary,irpino2013metric} used an ordinary least square approach based on the squared $\mathcal{L}^2$ Wasserstein distance between distributions.
-Outcome quantile function $Q_{iY}(p)$ was modelled as a non-negative linear combination of other quantile functions $Q_{iX_j}(p)$s using a multiple linear regression.
-This model although useful and adequate for some applications, may not be flexible enough as it assumes a linear association between the distribution valued response and predictors, which are additionally assumed to be constant across all quantile levels $p \in (0, 1)$. \cite{chen2021wasserstein} used a geometric approach taking distributional valued outcome and predictor to a tangent space, where regular tools of function-on-function regression \citep{Ramsay05functionaldata,yao2005functional} were applied. \cite{pegoraro2022projected} used an approximation of the Wasserstein space using monotone B-spline and developed methods for PCA and regression for distributional data.
-Recently, \cite{ghodrati2021distribution} developed a shape-constrained approach linking Frechet mean of the outcome distribution to the predictor distribution via an optimal transport map that was estimated by means of isotonic regression.
+Distribution-on-distribution regression models, when both outcome and predictors are distributions have been studied by \cite{irpino2013metric,chen2021wasserstein,ghodrati2022distribution,pegoraro2022projected}.
+These models aim to understand the association between distributions within a pre-specified, often linear, regression structure. \cite{irpino2013metric} used an ordinary least square approach modelling the outcome quantile function $Q_{iY}(p)$ as a non-negative linear combination of other quantile functions $Q_{iX_j}(p)$s.
+This approach is restrictive since it assumes a linear association between the distribution valued response and predictors, which are additionally assumed to be constant across all quantile levels $p \in (0, 1)$. \cite{chen2021wasserstein} used a geometric approach taking distributional valued outcome and predictor to a tangent space, where regular tools of function-on-function regression \citep{Ramsay05functionaldata,yao2005functional} were applied. \cite{pegoraro2022projected} used an approximation of the Wasserstein space using monotone B-spline and developed methods for PCA and regression for distributional data.
+Recently, \cite{ghodrati2022distribution} developed a shape-constrained approach linking Frechet mean of the outcome distribution to the predictor distribution via an optimal transport map that was estimated by means of isotonic regression.

 Many of above-mentioned methods mainly focused on dealing with constraints enforced by a specific functional representation.
 Developing inferential tools is somewhat under-developed are of distributional data analysis. \cite{chen2021wasserstein} derived the asymptotic convergence rates for the estimated regression operator in their proposed method for Wasserstein regression. \cite{yang2020quantile} developed joint credible bands for distributional effects, but monotonocity of the quantile function was not imposed. \cite{yang2020random} developed a global statistical test for estimated functional coefficients in the distributional outcome regression, however, no confidence bands was proposed to identify and test local quantile effects.